-Providing Clothing, Food, Fellowship & More for the Homeless
+Providing Clothing, Food, Fellowship & More for People Who Are Homeless

-St. John’s is an enthusiastic supporter of the Midnight Run, an outreach organization which provides support to unhoused men and a growing number of women living on the streets of Manhattan.
-Each Run provides bagged lunches, hot food and drink, clothing including socks and underwear and toiletries.
-During our winter run we also provide winter items and blankets.
+St. John’s is an enthusiastic supporter of Midnight Run, an outreach organization which provides support to unhoused men and a growing number of women living on the streets of Manhattan.
+Each Run provides bagged lunches, hot food and drink, clothing including socks, underwear and toiletries.
+During our winter Run we also provide winter items and blankets.

 An important element of this ministry is fellowship with the people we meet—as rewarding to our volunteers as it is needed by the marginalized community on the streets.
 That human exchange, rather than the exchange of goods, is actually the essence of the Midnight Run mission.